acli/new_clock/doc/CHIMES.md

 Absolute mode is not supported, but the scripts’s understanding of relative mode is not guaranteed to be correct.
-If a score typesets correctly in Lilypond but *interpret_melody* converts it incorrectly (you can check this using the **--test-tune** command-line option), the bug is in *interpret_melody*.
+If a score typesets correctly in Lilypond
+(using `make proof`)
+but *interpret_melody* converts it incorrectly
+(using `chimer --test-tune`),
+the bug is in *interpret_melody*.
+Some very basic polyphony support is in place for “continental” chiming as described by Starmer (1910), but it’s safest to use the existing melodies in the code as a guide.

 Most percussive notes are understood and are mapped to the corresponding MIDI percussion instrument.